 The average hourly rate for a contract lawyer ranges from $200 - $350 per hour, according to ContractsCounsel’s marketplace data.

-5. Use a global hiring platform
+5. Use a global hiring platform with built-in compliance

 A global hiring platform is one of the most convenient and safest ways to create a compliant contractor agreement.
 The intuitive contract workflow guides you through each aspect of the contract, providing helpful insights and suggestions per country requirements.